This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 I love a good prime rib recipe made in the oven but when I tried smoking my prime rib, it took this recipe to a whole new level!
 I’m so excited to share the step-by-step instructions with all of you.
 Try it, I guarantee you will love the depth of flavors smoking creates!

-Smoking Standing Rib Roast Tips
+Smoking Rib Roast Recipe Tips

 - A pellet smoker is a great choice for this recipe; try this Wood Pellet Grill and Smoker.
+Really any wood pellet will work great, but the best woods in my opinion are apple wood and cherry!

 - If you have the time to let your roast rest for longer with the rub, let it sit overnight in the refrigerator after seasoning.
 The flavor will develop even more for an even better-smoked rib roast.

 - Don’t skip out on letting your roast come to room temperature.
 This is important to ensure the roast cooks evenly throughout.
+This is especially important for bone-in!

 - A cast iron pan is best for searing, but if you don’t have one, use your best pan for searing meat.
+If you’re using a bone-in roast, make sure it’s oven safe; the bones make it nearly impossible to sear on the stove.

 - Heat-resistant gloves are important when smoking prime rib, especially when searing in a cast iron pan.

 - You can play around with different spices for your liking.
 I have tried mixing paprika and onion powder.
 Worcestershire sauce also works great with this recipe.
+Just don’t use a butter-based rub, as it will melt off and drip into the smoking tray.

 - Always let your roast rest after cooking for at least 10 minutes.

-Smoked Rib Roast FAQs
+Smoked Standing Rib Roast FAQs

 Just like a wood smoker or offset smoker, the best pellets for smoking beef depend on your taste, but generally, cherry wood pellets are perfect for smoking a prime rib.
 They add a lighter flavor than hardwoods such as oak.

-Smoked Prime Rib Roast Temps
+Smoked Rib Roast Temps

 The best way to ensure a perfect cook is to use a meat thermometer and to monitor the internal temp of your beef before pulling it from the smoker.
 I smoked my 5-pound prime rib for 3 hours, but depending on the size of your roast, the time varies.
 If your roast is a different size, aim for about 20 minutes per pound and adjust depending on the internal temperature.